karlnapf/shogun-wiki/Getting-involved.md

 ## GSoC 2016 - Project Ideas
 Curious about the projects we offer?
 Have your own idea?
 A collection of project ideas are [here](Google Summer of Code 2015 projects), last year's projects are [here](http://www.shogun-toolbox.org/page/Events/gsoc2014_ideas).

+Here's a rough sketch of what it might look like to work on a [GSoC project with Shogun](GSoC 2016 deliverables).

 ## What we are looking for
 We have successfully participated in four summers of GSoC.
 This year we want to take Shogun up another notch with your help: